developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/BackButton/index.md

 ---
 title:  BackButton Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
 ---
+##Overview
-**The BackButton Module is used to set the parameters of the Back Button.
+The BackButton Module is used to set the parameters of the Back Button.
 When clicked, the Back button will navigate to the previously loaded page, if any.**

 ## Syntax